Ring-necked dove

-The ring-necked dove (Streptopelia capicola), also known as the Cape turtle dove or half-collared dove, is a widespread and often abundant dove species in East and southern Africa.
+The ring-necked dove (Streptopelia capicola), also known as the Cape turtle dove, half-collared dove, or the Cape Lager is a widespread and often abundant dove species in East and southern Africa.
 It is a mostly sedentary bird, found in a variety of open habitats.
 Within range, its penetrating and rhythmic, three-syllabled crooning is a familiar sound at any time of the year.
 Its name is derived from the semi-collar of black feathers on the lower nape, a feature shared with a number of Streptopelia species.
 Like all doves, they depend on surface water.
 They congregate in large flocks at waterholes in dry regions to drink and bathe.